pr0gen/stratego/README.md

     );
 ```
 The engine controls board and players.
 He asks them to enter position to play. (e.g: 0A)

-The GamePool is only here for AI to be able to create games and simulates some moves, you can disable it if you are playing PvP.

 ## How to use Stratego Library